equigley2/data_exploration_case_study/README.rst

 to answer.
 Here are some starter questions, although you should generate some of your own.

-    1. Who are the highest-scoring (`Points`) players in each season.
-    2. Create a table with the average `Points` for each of the five positions on each of the 30 teams (hint: pivot table).
-    3. Are players attempting more 3-point shots (`3_Pointers_Attempted`) now as opposed to five years ago?
+    1. Are players attempting more 3-point shots (`3_Pointers_Attempted`) now as opposed to five years ago?
-    4. Is there a trend in `3_Point_%` by position over the last 5 seasons?
+    2. Is there a trend in `3_Point_%` by position over the last 5 seasons?
-    5. Is there a statistically significant difference between the `Field_Goal_%` of each position?
+    3. Is there a statistically significant difference between the positions with the best and worst `Field_Goal_%`?
-    6. What does the relationship between a team's average `Points` and `Offensive Rebounds` look like?
+    4. What does the relationship between a team's average `Points` and `Offensive Rebounds` look like?
-    7. Which features are most correlated?
+    5. Which features are most correlated?

 Deliverable
 --------------